 Students are given food options at the start of the week using a tick sheet.
-Just enough food is therefore cooked by the catering team, reducing extra food being used so there is minimal waste.
+Just enough food is therefore cooked by the catering team, reducing extra food being made so there is minimal waste.

 Groups put together their own sandwiches in the morning using ready prepared healthy ingredients.
 They can choose what they will eat and how much they individually require.